-Pupil Pupil name Date of birth Age Year Class information Purpose of document To determine strategies to in prove the atte ndance during the academic yea r.
-Current attendance percentage If attendance is below 96 percent , this is a cause for concern and intervention is needed.
-If attendance is below 90 percent despite interventions from school staff, serious interventions are needed. tions are needed.
-Known barriers to attendance [Outline relevant barriers] Illness Bullying Behaviour challenges Speech and language challenges Financial Parental Overview [Give a brief overview of the physical challenges which in pupil faces, including details on ning.] behaviour challe enges, academic curriculum a and any medical and
+Academy: Pupil Pupil name Date of birth Age Year Class information Purpose of document To determine strategies to im prove the atter dance during the academic yea ar.
+Current attendance percentage % If attendance is below 96 percent , this is a cause for concern and intervention is needed.
+If attendance is below 90 percent despite interventions from school staff, serious interventions are needed.
+Known barriers to attendance [Outline relevant barriers] Illness Bullying Behaviour challenges Speech and language challenges Financial Parental Overview [Give a brief overview of the physical challenges which im pupil faces, including details on ning.] behaviour challen iges, academic curriculum a and any medical and

 Attendance interventions

-Previous interventions I.e Dated - letter 1 and letter 2 has been sent from the school to the pupils parents. school mee support atte attendance The pupils parents are invited to a ting and a formal action plan to endance is agreed, with individual targets set.
-A date is arranged for ings to review the plan. penalty noti persistent a i.e. Dated - Parents are issued with a fixed penalty notice by the LA for their child's persistent absence.
+Previous interventions letter 1 and letter 2 has been sent hool to the pupils parents. penalty noti persistent a Parents are issued with a fixed ce by the LA for their child's bsence.

 Coordinated by Name Name Name

-• Job role Job role Job role
+Coordinated by Job role Job role Job role

 Attendance interventions

 Autumn term Spring term Summer term

-Current interventions ne calls to parents made and leetings pre arranged.
+Current interventions Weekly attendance checks are completed for child Weekly phone calls to parents made and fortnightly meetings pre arranged.

-Name Name Name
+Coordinated by Name Name Name

 Coordinated by Job role Job role Job role

-Timetable of interventions
+Timetable of interventions .

 Review date

 Comments

 Comments on improved Parents' comments

 attendance

 Pupils' comments

-Timescale for rev /iew

-mprovement plan will be formally re eviewed on:

-v should be carried out on:

-An informal review of targets will tal ew of this attendance improvement se place. plan including a review at the end of each term

-en shared with the child's YES NO

-A utumn review date Spring re view date iew date Summer review date
+Timescale for review The attendance improvement plan will be formally re- An annual review should be carried out on: An informal review of this attendance improvement of targets will take place. at the end of each term This Plan has been shared with the child's parents: NO Autumn review date Spring re view date Summer r eview date

-Principal Parent

-Signature Date Signature Date
+Principal Parent Signature Date Signature Date

-2.3 - Cignature 2410